Kenneth-Pearson/Startup/README.md

 # Elevator Pitch
 Is your reaction time abysmal?
 Mine is too!
 Do you want to prevent aging?
 I can't help you there.
-Introducing space themed whack a mole!
+Introducing Cosmic Clicker Challenge!
 # Key Features
 * We check your reaction time by seeing how many asteroids you can click in a minute.
 * You can compare your results to the competition after each round on a live updating scoreboard.